-The Trainer Academy MVP study packages aren’t all straight-laced and to the point as you think, there is also a bit of fun to be had with it.
+The Trainer Academy MVP study packages aren’t all straight-laced and to the point as you think; there is also a bit of fun to be had with them.

-This comes in the form of the nifty study mnemonics and the fun, colour and humour they bring to your study experience.
+This comes in the form of the nifty study mnemonics and the fun, color, and humor they bring to your study experience.

-Some of you might be wondering, “what are mnemonics” or “is that first ‘N’ silent?”
+Some of you might wonder, “What are mnemonics” or “Is that first ‘N’ silent?”.

-Well, I’ll answer you last question first and say yes, that is a silent “N”.
+Well, I’ll answer your last question first and say yes, that is a silent “N.”

 Now a mnemonic is a method of memory commitment that uses catchy phrases or associations to anchor a fundamental concept.

-In this case, the Trainer Academy mnemonics will take important lists or acronyms and expand them into a catchy sequence of events with memorable character
+In this case, the Trainer Academy mnemonics will expand important lists or acronyms into a catchy sequence of events with a memorable character.

-Here is one of the example of a mnemonic that Trainer Academy uses To help memorize the different phases of their OPT (Optimum performance training) model.
+Here is one of the examples of a mnemonic that Trainer Academy uses To help memorize the different phases of their OPT (Optimum performance training) model.

 What you need to memorize: